-One of the most common questions I hear is this: What is the best timeframe for Renko charts?
+But this independence from time creates one of the most common dilemmas in technical analysis: What is the best timeframe for Renko charts?

 As always, this article is for educational purposes only.
 It is not financial advice.